onzfonz/comp227/src/content/4/en/part4b.md

 It would be better to run our tests using a database that is installed and running on the developer's local machine.
 The optimal solution would be to have every test execution use a separate database.
 This is "relatively simple" to achieve by [running Mongo in-memory](https://docs.mongodb.com/manual/core/inmemory/) or by using [Docker](https://www.docker.com) containers.
-We will not complicate things and will instead continue to use the MongoDB Atlas database.
+Nonetheless, to reduce complexity at this point we will instead continue to use the MongoDB Atlas database.

-Let's make some changes to the module that defines the application's configuration:
+Let's make some changes to the module that defines the application's configuration, *utils/config.js*:

 ```js
 require('dotenv').config()